neuralmagic/sparsify/src/sparsify/auto/tasks/deployment_instructions.md

-# Deployment Guide
+# Sparsify Deployment Guide
 ​
-We recommend deploying with the [DeepSparse](https://github.com/neuralmagic/deepsparse) Engine for the best performance with sparsified models on CPUs.
+Deploying with Neural Magic's inference runtime, [DeepSparse](https://github.com/neuralmagic/deepsparse), is recommended for the best performance with sparsified models on CPUs.
-The deployment folder contains everything necessary to benchmark and deploy a sparsified model with the DeepSparse Engine.
+The deployment folder contains everything necessary to benchmark and deploy a sparsified model with DeepSparse.
 ​
 ## Requirements
 ​
-A Linux-based CPU system with Python versions 3.8-3.10 installed and AVX2 or greater instruction sets is required to run the DeepSparse Engine.
+A Linux-based CPU system with Python versions 3.8-3.10 installed and AVX2 or greater instruction set is required to run DeepSparse.
-The DeepSparse Engine is not currently supported on Windows or MacOS.
+DeepSparse is not currently supported on Windows or MacOS.
 To install DeepSparse, its dependencies, and check your system, run the following commands:
 ​
 ```bash